-Our friend Summer Stone is here to share some insight on how fat affects our cake recipes…
+Our contributor, Summer Stone, is here to share some insight on how fat affects our cake recipes…

 I fully admit I am a bit of a butter fanatic.
 I love nothing more than a kitchen filled with the heady aroma of baked goods loaded with the golden richness of sweet cream butter.
 But the scientist in me demands that I keep an open mind when evaluating which kind of fat leads to the best cake.
 Fat in cake plays a diverse set roles; it provides moistness, aeration (leavening), flavor, texture and tenderness.
 The problem with determining which type of fat qualifies as the cake-fat champion is that different fats affect different characteristics of the cake.
 Butter is known for its flavor profile, oil for moisture provision, shortening for aeration and margarine a combination of attributes.